The Awkwardness of Rekindling a Relationship From Opposite Sides of the Country

 He didn’t have an answer.
 “I don’t know,” he said.
 “We’ll figure it out.”

 Here’s the thing about trying to get back together with your long-distance ex: Everyone says it’s so much harder, but actually it’s so much easier because it makes things clearer from the start.
 You can’t afford to mess around for long.
-There are only so many “casual” visits your checking account can handle before you need an answer, before you need to know know if it’s worth upending your entire life to move somewhere new and try to make it work.
+There are only so many “casual” visits your checking account can handle before you need an answer, before you need to know know if it’s worth upending your entire life – your job, your friends, your protective circle – to move somewhere new and try to “casually date” your ex again.

 “It’d be cool if you lived, like, across town, and I could just meet you for a drink after work, instead of always having to plan this far ahead in advance,” he said to me one night over Skype.
 “It makes me wonder if we could actually have a real relationship then.”

-And that’s when I knew.
-If he wanted me back, distance wouldn’t matter; if he wasn’t interested in calling me his girlfriend when I was a six-hour plane ride away, he probably wasn’t going to be interested in calling me his girlfriend when I was a 30-minute drive away.
-I’d built up distance, in my mind, as the obstacle to us getting back together, but in the end, it wasn’t the distance that kept us apart.
+As I sat there, looking at his pixelated face on my screen, I knew.
+I’d built up distance, in my mind, as the obstacle to us getting back together, but in the end, that wasn’t what kept us apart.
+If he wanted me back, distance wouldn’t matter; if he wasn’t interested in calling me his girlfriend when I was a six-hour plane ride away, he probably wasn’t going to be interested in calling me his girlfriend when I was a 30-minute ride away.
+And if the intimacy we’d been embracing and the time and the money we’d been spending up to this point weren’t enough to make this “real,” nothing would be.
 Our long-distance relationship was real, up until it wasn’t.
+I looked at his face again as he glanced at something on his screen, away from me, and I felt the loneliness of the long-distance lover billow up inside me.